Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/EMV.md

 # PaymentEMV

-EMV is a secure payment method for payment terminals and automated teller machines.
+EMV chip and PIN is a secure payment method for payment terminals and automated teller machines.

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include EMV support and the documents related to this feature will be released soon.